habuio/TaskSchedulerBundle/README.md

 }
 ```

-As you can see, our task service has this magic method `delay` on top of our pre-existing service methods, that we called to defer execution to a background worker.
+As you can see, our task service has this magic method `delay` on top of our pre-existing service methods, that we called to defer execution to a background worker,
+as well as `schedule`, which allows task execution to be deferred until a specific moment in time.

 Calling methods such as `delay` and `schedule` will return you with a `ReferenceInterface` object: